py85252876/UVD/README.md

 <a href='https://huggingface.co/datasets/pypy/unsafe_generated_video_dataset'><img src='https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Dataset-blue'></a>

 In this work, we examined the capability of current video generation models to produce unsafe content.
 We compiled a dataset of 2,112 unsafe videos using unsafe prompts.
-Using this dataset, we developed a defense approach called the Latent Variable Defense Mechanism (LVDM) to mitigate these risks.
+Using this dataset, we developed a defense approach called the Latent Variable Defense (LVD) to mitigate these risks.

 This repository contains:
 1. Introducing how to generate a training dataset
 2. Code for training detection model.
-3. Providing code for evaluating LVDM performance.
+3. Providing code for evaluating LVD performance.

 **We plan to release our unsafe video dataset soon.
 If you have more interest, please feel free to contact me.**